atomia/AtomiaByExample/ExampleWithModule/README.md

 We do this by provisioning Example module through Automation Server Client.

+## Installation instructions

+Example needs to be installed on default Atomia in order to be tested.
+Here are the installation steps:

+1. build project "Atomia.Web.Plugin.Example" located in
+`ExampleWithModule/HostingControlPanel/Plugins/Atomia.Web.Plugin.Example`
+and copy binary to `C:\Program Files (x86)\Atomia\HostingControlPanel\bin` in your vagrant environment
+1. copy `ExampleWithModule/HostingControlPanel/Frame/Themes/NewDefault` to `C:\Program Files (x86)\Atomia\HostingControlPanel\Themes\NewDefault` in your vagrant environment.
+1. copy transformation files from the folder `ExampleWithModule/HostingControlPanel/Frame/App_Data` to `C:\Program Files (x86)\Atomia\HostingControlPanel\App_Data\Transformation Files` in your vagrant environment
+1. execute `C:\Program Files (x86)\Atomia\HostingControlPanel\Recreate config files` shortcut
+1. build project "build project "Atomia.Web.Plugin.Example" located in `ExampleWithModule/AutomationServer/Common/Modules/Atomia.Provisioning.Modules.Example`
+and copy binary to `C:\Program Files (x86)\Atomia\AutomationServer\Common\Modules` in your vagrant environment.

+    **NOTE:** If `Atomia.Provisioning.Modules.Example.dll` already exists on your vagrant, you will not be able to override it until you first stop the following Atomia windows services: AtomiaAutomationServerCleanUpService, AtomiaAutomationServerPeriodicUpdater, AtomiaAutomationServerProvisioningEngine.
+And you need to stop Automation server website (automationserver.dev.atomia.com) in the IIS Manager.
+Don't forget to start them all again when you finish the copy.
+1. copy transformation files from the folder `ExampleWithModule/AutomationServer/Common/ProvisioningDescriptions/Transformation FIles` to `C:\Program Files (x86)\Atomia\AutomationServer\Common\ProvisioningDescriptions\Transformation Files` in your vagrant environment
+1. copy transformation files from the folder `ExampleWithModule/AutomationServer/Common/Transformation FIles` to `C:\Program Files (x86)\Atomia\AutomationServer\Common\Transformation Files` in your vagrant environment
+1. execute `C:\Program Files (x86)\Atomia\AutomationServer\Recreate config files` shortcut

+Once all the above is done, a cusotmer needs tobe prepared in order to open the new HCP page.
+Check instructions in the section "Testing the customization" below.

 ## The Example module

 The Example module allows you to define an arbitrary simple service and then